denis-martin/swadit/README.md

 npm install
 npm run build
 ```
+The deployable files can then be found in the 'dist' folder.

 If you want Swagger UI to be integrated into Swadit, simply clone my fork of the Swagger UI repository into the Swadit folder as "swagger-ui":
 ```